larslarsen/go-ipfs/README.md

 - Remove private key check from config initialization as OpenBazaar doesn't store the private key in the config.
 - Bundled go-libp2p-kad-dht so we can modify protocol strings without maintaining another fork.
 - Add QuerySize paramter to IPNS config.
+- Gateway accepts providers.
+- Refactor bootstrap to run in separate goroutine with a done chan.